Discovery Education makes it easy to organize evidence and cite sources, so your arguments are solid and your citations accurate.

 And, sub-folders for each of those sub-folders, e.g., Contributing Events: Louisiana Purchase, Religion, US-Mexican War.

 If you use a resource in your argument, or paper, you can and must cite it in your bibliography.
 Discovery Education makes it easy to include citations for your resources by providing you with the proper format and information for each digital resource in our library.
-On any resource, select the Citations tab to get information in a variety of formats.
+On any resource, select the Citations dropdown on the Details tab to get information in a variety of formats.